docyes/backticker/README.md

 If {immediate: true} is passed as an option paired with start true will emit a tick event immediately.

+If {params: value} is passed as an option when the tick event is trigggered it will pass the value as a subsequent argument.

+Subsequent arguments to trigger will be passed along to the event callbacks.

 ## start([immediate])

 If immediate is true will emit a tick event immediately.